angular/angular/aio/content/guide/glossary.md

 ## standalone

-A configuration of [components][AioGuideGlossaryComponent], [directives][AioGuideGlossaryDirective], and [pipes][AioGuideGlossaryPipe] to indicate that this class can be imported directly without declaring it in any [NgModule][AioGuideGlossaryNgmodule].
+A configuration of a [component][AioGuideGlossaryComponent], [directive][AioGuideGlossaryDirective], or [pipe][AioGuideGlossaryPipe] that indicates the class is able to be directly imported without a declaration in any [NgModule][AioGuideGlossaryNgmodule].

-Standalone components, directives and pipes mainly differ from non-standalone ones by:
+Standalone components, directives, and pipes mainly differ in the following ways from non-standalone versions.

- - having the `standalone` field of their decorator set to `true`.
+*   Have the `standalone` parameter of the associated decorator set to `true`
- - allowing their direct importing without the need to pass through NgModules.
+*   Allow direct import without the need to pass through a `NgModule`
- - specifying their dependencies directly in their decorator.
+*   Directly specify the associated dependencies in the decorator

-To learn more, see the [Standalone components guide][AioGuideStandalone].
+To learn more, see [Getting started with standalone components][AioGuideStandalone].

 ## structural directive